 Some weeks this might not help.
 Some weeks we really do want the Doritos, or to buy a rotisserie chicken and a sack o’ salad because we’re too tired to cook.

 But we have to remember that choices have consequences.
 The more work that’s done for us, the less value we get.
-Money spent on Double-Stuf Oreos is money that can’t snowflake a debt.
+Money spent on Double-Stuf Oreos is a few more dollars that don’t help snowflake a debt.
 Frozen mac ’n’ cheese is much costlier than making our own.
 Those prefab bottles of “all natural” iced tea work out to as much as $13 a gallon.
 All this works out to money that doesn’t go toward your goals, whether that’s summer camp for your kids or a Roth IRA for you.

 Yes, some days we’re just going to say “the hell with it” and buy the cut-up pineapple or the pre-marinated steaks.
 But if we do that consistently, we forfeit the right to complain about how much longer our months are than our money.